 For your cat, AAFCO recommends 0.25g – 0.5g of taurine per 1000 calories.
 Currently, the recommended dose of taurine in dogs has been extrapolated from cats.
 Taurine is generally considered safe, with no known or documented toxicity.
 There are a few indications that excess taurine causes some health issues, but they haven’t been independently confirmed or widely reported.

 To make sure your dog or cat gets sufficient taurine, you should feed raw or minimally processed meat.
+These diets have significant percentages of highly digestible proteins providing ample amino acids, including taurine, to prevent conditions like DCM.
 Adding heart and dark meat cuts to the diet will increase natural amounts of taurine.
 Feed a species appropriate diet to not just avoid taurine deficiencies but other nutritional issues.

 Taurine isn’t present from plant sources.
 If you’re feeding a diet high in plant proteins look for taurine supplementation.
 Study the ingredient label to determine how much plant protein is in the food you’re feeding your pet and if taurine is added.